ethanmdavidson/DeathProgress/README.md

 See the [Google Play Store listing](https://play.google.com/store/apps/details?id=com.machinerychorus.lifeprogresswallpaper).

 Inspired by [Your Life in Weeks](https://waitbutwhy.com/2014/05/life-weeks.html) by Wait But Why.
-If you want to understand the point of this wallpaper, reading this will explain it better than I can.
+If you want to understand the point of this wallpaper, reading that will explain it better than I can.

-This is a Kotlin rebuild of the [original Java version](https://github.com/ethanmdavidson/DeathProgressOriginal).

 Uses [ColorPickerPreference by skydoves](https://github.com/skydoves/ColorPickerPreference).